 To date, lawsuits involving the Paragard IUD focus on claims sounding in product liability, including manufacturing defects, design defects, and failure to warn.

-Both manufacturing and design defects claims focus on the Paragard IUD’s risks of breaking inside the uterus, either during ordinary use or during the removal process.
+Both manufacturing and design defects claims focus on the Paragard IUD’s risks of breaking inside the uterus.
+This breakage may occur either during ordinary use or during the removal process.
 The argument is that a properly manufactured and designed IUD would not break during use or removal.

 Specifically, some claims argue that the plastic used to make the upper arms of the IUD becomes hard and brittle over time.
-When a physician pulls on the IUD’s strings to remove it, these arms break off, remaining inside the uterus rather than folding upward as intended to allow the device to navigate the cervix.
+When a physician pulls on the IUD’s strings to remove the device, these arms break off.
+As a result, the pieces remain inside the uterus rather than folding upward as intended to allow the device to navigate the cervix.
 When the arms break, surgical intervention may be required for removal.

 Related to failure to warn claims are concerns about informed consent for Paragard insertion.
 As its name implies, “informed consent” requires that patients have sufficient information to make a thoughtful decision about their care.
 Patients who did not have access to information about the risks of Paragard breaking on removal may choose to argue, therefore, that their consent cannot have been informed.

 Despite the wave of lawsuits linked to Paragard breakage or embedding, the FDA has not recalled the Paragard IUD from the market.
 Neither Cooper Companies nor Teva Pharmaceuticals have issued a voluntary recall of the device, either.